phlash/EPFtools/README.md

 that can be compiled/run on Linux or Windows with mono (mcs) or CLR (csc).

 Sorry, no Makefile yet, it's trivial to build with mono: mcs serial.cs

+## MCUManual.zip

+You will need a password to unpack: random